TsingZ0/PFLlib/README.md

 ## Datasets (updating)
 Except for the **Synthetic** dataset (without update anymore), I currently using **six** famous datasets: **MNIST**, **Fashion-MNIST**, **Cifar10**, **Cifar100**, **AG_News** and **Sogou_News**, they can be easy split into **IID** and **Non-IID** version.
 Since some codes for generating datasets such as splitting are the same for all datasets, I move these codes into `./utils/dataset_utils.py`.
 Now it is easy to add other datasets to this FL platform. *If you need another data set, just write another code to download it and then using the utils.*

 In **Non-IID** setting, three situations exist.
-The first one is the **pathological Non-IID** setting, the second one is **real-world Non-IID** setting and the third one is **feature skew Non-IID**.
+The first one is the **pathological Non-IID** setting, the second one is **practical Non-IID** setting and the third one is **feature skew Non-IID**.
 In the **pathological Non-IID** setting, for example, the data on each client only contains the specific number of labels (maybe only two labels), though the data on all clients contains 10 labels such as MNIST dataset.
-In the **real-world Non-IID** setting, the number of labels for each client is randomly chosen.
+In the **practical Non-IID** setting, Dirichlet distribution is utilized (please refer this [paper](https://proceedings.neurips.cc/paper/2020/hash/18df51b97ccd68128e994804f3eccc87-Abstract.html) for details).
 In the **feature skew Non-IID**, specific Gaussian noise is added to each client according to their IDs.
+We can input *balance* for the iid setting, where the data are uniformly distributed.
 - MNIST
     ```
     cd ./dataset
-    python generate_mnist.py iid - - # for iid setting
+    python generate_mnist.py iid - - # for iid and unbalanced setting
     # python generate_mnist.py noniid - - # for pathological noniid setting
-    # python generate_mnist.py noniid realworld - # for real-world noniid setting
+    # python generate_mnist.py noniid dir - # for practical noniid setting
-    # python generate_mnist.py noniid realworld noise # for feature skew noniid setting
+    # python generate_mnist.py noniid dir noise # for feature skew noniid setting
     ```
 - Cifar10
     ```
     cd ./dataset
-    python generate_cifar10.py iid - - # for iid setting
+    python generate_cifar10.py iid - - # for iid and unbalanced setting
     # python generate_cifar10.py noniid - - # for pathological noniid setting
-    # python generate_cifar10.py noniid realworld - # for real-world noniid setting
+    # python generate_cifar10.py noniid dir - # for practical noniid setting
-    # python generate_cifar10.py noniid realworld noise # for feature skew noniid setting
+    # python generate_cifar10.py noniid dir noise # for feature skew noniid setting
     ```
 - Cifar100
     ```
     cd ./dataset
-    python generate_cifar100py iid - - # for iid setting
+    python generate_cifar100py iid - - # for iid and unbalanced setting
     # python generate_cifar100.py noniid - - # for pathological noniid setting
-    # python generate_cifar100.py noniid realworld - # for real-world noniid setting
+    # python generate_cifar100.py noniid dir - # for practical noniid setting
-    # python generate_cifar100.py noniid realworld noise # for feature skew noniid setting
+    # python generate_cifar100.py noniid dir noise # for feature skew noniid setting
     ```
 - Fashion-MNIST
     ```
     cd ./dataset
-    python generate_fmnist.py iid - - # for iid setting
+    python generate_fmnist.py iid - - # for iid and unbalanced setting
     # python generate_fmnist.py noniid - - # for pathological noniid setting
-    # python generate_fmnist.py noniid realworld - # for real-world noniid setting
+    # python generate_fmnist.py noniid dir - # for practical noniid setting
-    # python generate_fmnist.py noniid realworld noise # for feature skew noniid setting
+    # python generate_fmnist.py noniid dir noise # for feature skew noniid setting
     ```
 - AG_News
     ```
     cd ./dataset
-    python generate_agnews.py iid - - # for iid setting
+    python generate_agnews.py iid - - # for iid and unbalanced setting
     # python generate_agnews.py noniid - - # for pathological noniid setting
-    # python generate_agnews.py noniid realworld - # for real-world noniid setting
+    # python generate_agnews.py noniid dir - # for practical noniid setting
-    # python generate_agnews.py noniid realworld noise # for feature skew noniid setting
+    # python generate_agnews.py noniid dir noise # for feature skew noniid setting
     ```
 - Sogou_News (remains to be tested)
     ```
     # If ConnectionError raises, please use the given downloaded file in './dataset'.
     cd ./dataset
-    python generate_sogounews.py iid - - # for iid setting
+    python generate_sogounews.py iid - - # for iid and unbalanced setting
     # python generate_sogounews.py noniid - - # for pathological noniid setting
-    # python generate_sogounews.py noniid realworld - # for real-world noniid setting
+    # python generate_sogounews.py noniid dir - # for practical noniid setting
-    # python generate_sogounews.py noniid realworld noise # for feature skew noniid setting
+    # python generate_sogounews.py noniid dir noise # for feature skew noniid setting
     ```
-- Synthetic (outdated version)
+- Tiny-ImageNet
     ```
+    # Please download the original data from http://cs231n.stanford.edu/tiny-imagenet-200.zip.
     cd ./dataset
+    python generate_tiny_imagenet.py iid - - - # for iid and unbalanced setting
-    python generate_synthetic.py iid # for iid setting
+    # python generate_tiny_imagenet.py iid - - balance # for iid and balanced setting
-    # python generate_synthetic.py noniid # for pathological noniid setting
+    # python generate_tiny_imagenet.py noniid - - - # for pathological noniid setting
+    # python generate_tiny_imagenet.py noniid dir - - # for practical noniid setting
+    # python generate_tiny_imagenet.py noniid dir - - # for practical noniid setting
+    # python generate_tiny_imagenet.py noniid dir noise - # for feature skew noniid setting
     ```

 ### Dataset generating examples